Marin Jakoliš: Club career

 On 29 January 2022, Jakoliš signed a 3.5-year contract with French club Angers.
 On 20 January 2023, he was loaned out to Cypriot First Division club AEK Larnaca until the end of the season.

 Personal life

 His brother Antonio is also a footballer.
-He wears the jersey number 44 as a nod to Dražen Petrović, a legendary Yugoslav basketball player who was coached by Jakoliš's father.
+He wears the jersey number 44 as a nod to Dražen Petrović, a legendary Croatian basketball player who was coached by Jakoliš's father.

+Jakoliš' father is an Australian citizen, who had lived in Melbourne for 15 years.
+However, despite Jakoliš having an Australian passport, he is not currently eligible to play for Australia due to FIFA rules regarding his continuous Australian residency.